UNCONFIRMED LISTING •

 Film entries submitted to MIFF Awards go through the selection process by our programming committee.
 The selected films are then notified of their "nominated for awards" status.

 The nominated films are then privately shown prior to the festival to Leonardo Da Vinci Film Society (LDVFS) Members, to determine the winner in each category.
-The ballot takes place online, exactly the same as Film Independent and the Spirit Awards.
+The ballot takes place online only to members.

 Online Screeners can be sent with a link and password, after registration and uploading of all the info requested and WAB payment, prior or along with the link, via email.